morrownr/USB-WiFi/The_Short_List.md

 The Short List - Superstar USB WiFi Adapters for Linux

-"I plugged in and it just works™".
+"I plugged in and it just works™"

 -----